How Well Do Self-Supervised Models Transfer?

 As we mentioned in the introduction, a major question we set out to answer is whether ImageNet performance is in general representative of downstream performance on diverse tasks and datasets?
 This determines whether practitioners can safely select the latest benchmark leading SSL methods for downstream tasks; and influences whether state-of-the-art self-supervised representations are likely to be useful off-the-shelf for practical problems in diverse domains \cite{Raghu2019Transfusion:Imaging,Guo2020ALearning}, or whether practitioners would need to collect domain-specific data for large scale training.
 It is also indicative of whether pursuing ImageNet recognition performance is the right benchmark for the self-supervision research community, or whether we need a richer set of benchmarks to properly assess the value of self-supervision research progress to the broader vision community.

-\keypoint{Analysis} Based on our experiments in Sections~\ref{sec:manyshot}-\ref{sec:dense}, we compute the Pearson and Spearman rank-correlation coefficients between the order of models and supervised learning performance across all dataset pairs.
-The detailed plots for every dataset are shown in Fig~\ref{fig:transfer_grid} in the appendix.
-From the summary of correlations in Figs~\ref{fig:transfer_full}-\ref{fig:corr_bars_many_shot} we can see that: (i) The ImageNet-downstream task correlation is generally high for many-shot recognition tasks.
-The weakest rank correlation was on the texture analysis DTD dataset, suggesting that the features pre-trained on ImageNet are indeed tuned to respond to more structured images. (ii) In the case of few-shot recognition, the correlation is weaker, but present for three of the four datasets.
-However it is entirely absent for the ISIC skin lesion benchmark, which is arguably the least ImageNet-like out of the four due to unstructured texture.
+\keypoint{Analysis} Based on our experiments in Sections~\ref{sec:manyshot}-\ref{sec:sem_seg}, we compute the Pearson and Spearman (rank) correlation coefficients between ImageNet and downstream task performance across all dataset pairs.
+Detailed performance plots for every dataset are shown in Figs~\ref{fig:transfer_grid}-\ref{fig:transfer_grid_2} in the appendix.
+From the summary of correlations in Figs~\ref{fig:transfer_full}-\ref{fig:correlations} we can see that: (i) The ImageNet-to-downstream task correlation is generally high for many-shot recognition tasks. (ii) In the case of few-shot recognition, the correlations are fairly strong for low domain shift transfer.
+For the larger domain shifts in CD-FSL the correlation is weaker, but present for three of the four datasets.
+It is entirely absent for the ISIC skin lesion benchmark, which is arguably the least ImageNet-like out of the four due to unstructured texture.